The Men (1950 film)

 The Men is a 1950 American drama film set mostly in a paraplegic ward of a VA hospital.
-The film stars Marlon Brando (in his film debut) as ex-GI Ken who, as a result of a war wound, is paralyzed and bound to a wheelchair.
+The film stars Marlon Brando (in his film debut) as ex-GI Ken who, as a result of a war wound, is paralyzed and a wheelchair user.
 Suffering from depression and an impaired self-concept, Ken struggles to cope with his disability and his need to accept care from others, including that of the woman who loves him.

 The film was directed by Fred Zinnemann, written by Carl Foreman, produced by Stanley Kramer and stars Teresa Wright and Everett Sloane.
 It received generally favorable reviews and an Academy Award nomination for writing.

 Plot

 During World War II, U.S. Army lieutenant Ken Wilocek is shot in the back by a sniper, injuring his spinal cord.
 In the years that follow, he faces a series of ongoing struggles in accepting his condition, in rehabilitation and in reentering society.
 Ken and Ellen, his fiancée, face challenges both as individuals and as a couple, before and after they marry.
 The other men in the Veterans Administration hospital experience a variety of events, such as a wedding celebration and a sudden death from meningitis.
 The medical team is led by Dr. Brock, who became involved with paraplegia after his wife was injured in a car accident many years earlier.
 He encourages Ken that his life is not over and that his wife's love will give him a chance to overcome his obstacles.

-Ken drives to Ellen's parents' home and rides his wheelchair up the steep walkway until a step blocks him.
+Faced with the reality of losing Ellen forever, Ken drives to Ellen's parents' home and rides his wheelchair up the steep walkway until a step blocks him.
 Ellen appears and Ken allows her to help him push his wheelchair into the house.